Peyton Manning Posts Hilarious Congratulations To Drew Brees For Breaking His All-Time Passing Yards Record

 Peyton Manning was a good sport about Brees surpassing his record, posting a hilarious video on the Denver Broncos official Twitter account after Brees threw that second-quarter touchdown.

 “Drew, for 1,000 days, I’ve held the all-time record for passing yards in the NFL.
 I’ve got to tell you it’s been the greatest 1,000 days of my life.
 And thanks to you, that’s over now.
-And you’ve ruined that for me.”
-Manning said into the camera, clearly joking with Brees.
+And you’ve ruined that for me,” Manning said into the camera, clearly joking with Brees.

 “Thank you very much.
 There’s nothing left to look forward to except slicing my tomatoes, getting dinner ready for my family, putting together this wedge salad.